pgruetter/sdl-docs/docs/getting-started/part-3/incremental-mode.md

   case class State(airport: String, nextBegin: Long)
 ```

 and should be added in the same file outside of the Data Object.
 For example, add it just below the Departure case class.
-The state stores always the airport and the nextBegin in unix time to provide the next run the from where the new query has to start.
-Concerning the state variables `previousState` will basically be used for all the logic of the Data Object and `nextState` will be used to store the state for the next run.
+The state stores always the airport and the nextBegin in unix time to tell the next run from where in time the new query has to start.

+Concerning the state variables, `previousState` will basically be used for all the logic of the Data Object and `nextState` will be used to store the state for the next run.

 ## Read and write state
 To actually work with the state we need to implement the `CanCreateIncrementalOutput` trait.
 This can be done by adding `with CanCreateIncrementalOutput` to the `CustomWebserviceDataObject`.
 Consequently, we need to implement the functions `setState` and `getState` defined in the trait.